kshetline/tubular_browser-check/README.md

 This is where **@tubular/browser-check** comes in.

-This is a script written in lowest-common-denominator JavaScript (requiring nothing that cannot be done under the ancient standard of ES3) for assessing what a web browser is or is not capable of, providing an opportunity to redirect to an incompatibility message page when needed.
+This is a script written in lowest-common-denominator JavaScript (requiring nothing that cannot be done when constrained by the ancient standard of ES3) for assessing what a web browser is or is not capable of, providing an opportunity to redirect to an incompatibility message page when needed.

 Using **@tubular/browser-check**, you can specify a minimum ES level (6/2015, 2016, 2017, etc.), particular features required (such as grid layout or WebGL), and/or minimum version numbers for popular web browsers.
 You can also rule out some web browsers (such as Internet Explorer and pre-Chromium Legacy Edge) entirely.

 ## Installation/Use

-**@tubular/browser-check** should be invoked via a `<script>` tag, before any other possibly incompatible JavaScript has a chance to run.
+**@tubular/browser-check** should be invoked via a `<script>` tag, before any other (possibly incompatible) JavaScript has a chance to run.
 This likely means being the first, or close to the first, script in the `<head>` section of a web page.

 ### Using npm